 The volume and depth of work on view in the Cultural Center alone demands return visits, though the primary components can be taken in over the course of a couple of well-planned hours.
 One installation that quite literally can’t be missed is Frida Escobedo’s Randolph Square, installed in the space bearing the same name.
 A monolithic ramp structure with rails running along the sides and low-slung steps cutting through it, it is intended as a commentary on the ubiquity of the grid in architecture historic and present.
 This is a deceptively simple premise for what is an almost aggressively installed structure, feeling less site-specific than site-consumptive.
 It also raises questions of use: Randolph Square is one of the city’s most well-trafficked public spaces, usually filled with tables where one can scarcely find an empty seat at any time of day for all the tourists, office workers on lunch hours, and passers-by off the street.
 Though the installation is intended as a usable space for “informal lounging, gatherings, and forums,” in fact it has rendered a typically busy space mostly vacant, seemingly for its lack of utility.

-Adjacent to Lake 33rd, in GAR Hall, is perhaps the Biennial’s most cleverly incisive installation.
+By contrast, on the third floor is perhaps the Biennial’s most cleverly incisive installation.
 Swiss photographer Marianne Mueller’s She Knows She Is In Chicago turns an inward glance on the Cultural Center itself, as its transitional instances, minor interventions, and (often unattractive) details of its junctures of building extensions and phases of various uses are documented and rendered on an exaggerated scale inside the space’s built-in vitrines.
 This makes the decision on the part of the curators to install a separate series of large scale models in the hall significantly disappointing.
 Mueller’s installations are not afforded enough clear space to have an uninterrupted view of the work, much less appreciate its gravity.

 This tendency to overstuff exhibition spaces, resulting in a chaotic environment where one most craves spareness is a curatorial issue that unfortunately plagues much of the Biennial, occurring in virtually every gallery at the Cultural Center.
 While it is not possible to positively identify whether this is intended as a deliberate strategy in the exhibition plan (though to what end, I couldn’t tell you), or simply a gross error resulting from the inclusion of more work than the galleries can fairly accommodate, it does have an undeniable negative impact on a significant number of otherwise outstanding works.